II Bomber Command: Unit and crew training

+B-24 Liberator (Note: Aircraft is Consolidated B-24 Liberator, serial 42-52161 from Alamogordo Army Air Field, New Mexico, one of the command's training bases.)

 As the United States entered World War II it found that its traditional system of splitting off cadres from existing groups, with the groups performing "self training" to become combat ready was inadequate for the huge expansion of the Army Air Forces (AAF) taking place.
 Old groups needed to be kept at or near full strength so that they could deploy overseas or perform air defense duties in the US and it was hard to spare experienced aircrew to act as instructors.
 Instead, planners began to look at the Operational Training Unit (OTU) system of the Royal Air Force as a model.
 This system provided additional training on unit tactics, rather than concentrating on individual proficiency.
 In January 1942, the commander of 3d Bomber Command, Follett Bradley, urged the adoption of the OTU system.

 In early February 1942, the OTU program was adopted for 2nd and 3rd Air Forces, and it was expected that these two air forces would be able to manage the AAF's unit training program.
 Units designated as OTUs, referred to as "parent" units, would be brought up to full strength, and then a "satellite" unit would be added and also brought up to full strength.
 During World War II, the unit trained most heavy bomber (Boeing B-17 Flying Fortress and B-24 Liberator) bombardment groups.
 The command's wings specialized in a single phase of training: Phase I (individual training); Phase II (crew training) and Phase III (unit training).

 At about the same time, the command began to implement the Replacement Training Unit system. to train replacement aircrews for overseas deployment.
 This replaced the system by which experienced personnel were withdrawn from units in the United States for overseas assignment with one in which oversized units were formed expressly to train aircrews for deployment.
 This training became the most important training for heavy bomber units by 1943.